3stantedja/aumat250-problem-proving/readme.md

 # aumat250-problem-solving
-Contains sources to my homework assignments to AUMAT 250 (Discrete Mathematics) for University of Alberta (Augustana Faculty)
+Contains sources to my homework assignments to AUMAT 250 (Discrete Mathematics) for University of Alberta (Augustana Faculty).

 A TeX distribution is required to compile each of the sources.